anhtu/Tu-Ng-blog/_posts/2016-07-15-damn-it-tensorflow.md

     return loss
 {% endhighlight %}

 Simplest solution would be to use [`Autograd`](https://github.com/HIPS/autograd), another tool for `Automatic Differentiation`.
-Only a smalle change to one line
+Only a smalle change to one line is requied

 {% highlight python %}
 # scores[range(num_train), y] = 0.0